 Emily Rose Githens

 Emily has had a passion for performing and storytelling ever since she can remember.
-She joined the Phantom family in 2014 with the stage performance of No Way to Treat a Lady and from then on she’s been an active Phantom veteran performing in multiple roles, as well as, assistant stage managing, Number the Stars.
-In addition to her work at Phantom, she is a performer at Disneyland.
-Emily loves that both Phantom and Disney utilize the freedom of imagination.
-She is excited to continue her journey with Phantom to help enrich and educate the youth of the community through performing arts!
-Emily is currently studying psychology at Fullerton College.
+She joined the Phantom family in 2014 as a performer in No Way to Treat a Lady and from then on she’s been an active Phantom veteran performing in multiple shows.
+She began working at Phantom Projects in 2016 and is excited to continue her journey with Phantom to help enrich and educate the youth of the community through performing arts!

 Phantom Projects alum, Danielle Keaton has been a working actress for over 25 years!
 Danielle began her career alongside John Rubenstein and Brian Stokes-Mitchell in the West Coast Premiere of Ragtime at the Shubert Theatre.
 Since then Danielle has amassed an impressive list of television credits, guest starring in many popular shows such as: Without a Trace and Beverly Hills, 90210.
 Danielle has also worked with a number of talented actors and directors in films such as John Carpenter’s Village of the Damned starring the late Christopher Reeve, the indie film Traveler starring Bill Paxton and Mark Walhberg, Puppet Masters alongside Cory Feldman, and Beethoven’s 3rd with Judge Reinhold.
 Danielle can also be seen in the films American Black Beauty and Protecting the King, which she stars as the girlfriend of Elvis Presley’s stepbrother and bodyguard.
 More recently, Danielle has expanded her involvement in the entertainment industry outside of acting and most recently worked on the Warner Brothers lot as a Development Assistant, at the newly formed Production Company for Director Todd Phillips and Actor Bradley Cooper.